ebenezerdon/expense-appwrite/tutorial.md

-# Building an Expense Tracker with Svelte and Appwrite: A Comprehensive Guide
+# Building an Expense Tracker with Svelte and Appwrite

-Modern web applications often require robust authentication and real-time data management capabilities.
-In this guide, we'll build a full-stack expense tracking application that demonstrates how to implement these features using Svelte and Appwrite.
-By the end of this tutorial, you'll have created a functional expense tracker with user authentication, real-time updates, and a clean, responsive interface.
+In this tutorial, we'll build a full-stack expense tracking application with features like user authentication and expense management.
+You'll learn how to:

+- Set up a Svelte project with TypeScript and Tailwind
+- Integrate Appwrite for authentication and database
+- Create a responsive UI for managing expenses
+- Build a complete CRUD interface for expenses

-## Understanding the Technology Stack
+## Tech Stack

-Before we begin coding, let's understand why we've chosen these specific technologies.
-Svelte is a modern JavaScript framework that compiles at build time, resulting in highly efficient applications.
-Unlike traditional frameworks that include a runtime library, Svelte converts your components into vanilla JavaScript at build time, leading to smaller bundle sizes and better performance.

-Appwrite complements Svelte by providing a secure, self-hosted backend-as-a-service platform.
-It handles authentication, database operations, and real-time updates, allowing us to focus on building the frontend experience.
-This combination creates a powerful foundation for our expense tracking application.
+- **Frontend**: SvelteKit with TypeScript and Tailwind CSS
+- **Backend**: Appwrite for auth and database operations
+- **Utilities**: date-fns for date formatting

 ## Prerequisites